MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

 1. Select **Sensitive info types** from the top pane.

-   >**Hint:** If **Sensitive info types** doesn't appear in the Purview portal then it's possible Joni's permissions update to Compliance Admin in the earlier lab has not updated in your browser.
+   >**Hint:** If **Sensitive info types** doesn't appear in the Purview portal, then it's possible Joni's permissions update to Compliance Admin in the earlier lab has not updated in your browser.
 You may have to sign-out and sign-in as JoniS.

 1. On the **Sensitive info types** tab select **+ Create sensitive info type** to open the wizard for a new sensitive information type.